icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 The namespace needs to be set up only once; the default namespace is `/root`, but `/icub` (or similar names) tends to be a better choice as it enforces a policy for connecting to the robot network.

-Analougously, on all the other machines connected to the iCub network running the YARP infrastructure, one needs to do the following:
+Analogously, on all the other machines connected to the iCub network running the YARP infrastructure, one needs to do the following:

 ```